IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

 # Web Actions

-Let's turn the `hello` action into a `"web action"` which means IBM Cloud Functions will create an HTTP accessible URL (endpoint) automatically which can be called externally using the HTTP protocol from clients like `curl` or web browsers.
+Web actions are actions which can be called externally using the HTTP protocol from clients like `curl` or web browsers.
+IBM Cloud Functions provides a simple flag, `--web true`, which will cause it to automatically create an HTTP accessible URL (endpoint) for any action.

+Let's turn the `hello` action into a `"web action"`!

 1. Update the action to set the `--web` flag to `true`.